lightbend/kalix-jvm-sdk/codegen/java-gen/src/test/resources/tests/README.md

 These are the test files for the `ExampleSuite`.

 Each directory contains one test case.
+Directories can be nested, a test directory is recognized by finding a `proto` directory inside.

 The `proto` below each test directory contains the input protobuf files and the `generated-` directories contain the expected output files.
 You can create a file named `regenerate` into the test folder to have the test succeed and